 Albert Einstein’s Little-Known Correspondence with W.E.B.
-Du Bois About Race and Racial Justice
+Du Bois About Equality and Racial Justice

 “Professor Einstein is not a mere mathematical mind.
 He is a living being, sympathetic with all human advance… and he hates race prejudice because as a Jew he knows what it is.”

 By Maria Popova